ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Human Health

-There are also a wider set of indirect impacts from climate change on health, which are linked to other sectors such as food security and malnutrition through reduced agricultural productivity as a result of changes in soil quality, increased crop and livestock pests and diseases, prolonged drought and water scarcity.
+There is also a wider set of indirect impacts from climate change on health, which are linked to other sectors, such as food security and malnutrition through reduced agricultural productivity as a result of changes in soil quality, increased crop and livestock pests and diseases, prolonged drought and water scarcity.
 Reduced agricultural productivity associated with climate change/variability exposes communities to other health risk factors, such as HIV or AIDS.

 larval habitat due to floods at Kinondoni